If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.

 - If you are post-menopausal consider hormone therapy: Speak with your physician about how your hormonal changes could be impacting your risk of UTIs.
 Some physicians recommend estrogen supplements to help.

 - Use tampons for your period: Tampons are advised during the menstrual period rather than sanitary napkins or pads because they keep the bladder opening area drier than a sanitary pad, thereby limiting bacterial overgrowth.

 - Quit smoking if you are a smoker

-Limited Mobility, Injuries and UTIs: If you have mobility issues or are bedridden, following a spinal cord injury (SCI) for example, you may be at higher risk of getting UTIs.
-Find out how you can prevent them!
+Limited Mobility, Injuries & UTIs: If you have mobility issues or are bedridden, following a spinal cord injury for example, you may be at higher risk of getting UTIs.
+Find out how to prevent them!